chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 #### Configuration for Automate node from Provision host

+- Mount the EFS to all the Frontend node manually.
+For example you mount the EFS to folder structure `/mnt/automate_backups`
 - Create an `automate.toml` file on the provisioning server using the following command:

     ```bash